wp-plugins/wp-lister-for-ebay/readme.txt

 * english
 * german

-To make WP-Lister available in more languages, we will provide a free license for WP-Lister Pro for everyone who will provide any maintain a new localization.
+To make WP-Lister available in more languages, we will provide a free license for WP-Lister Pro for everyone who will provide and maintain a new localization.

 = Screencast =